-If you are an entrepreneur or business owner, it’s most likely that you are trying to find ways.
-And, exploring other creative plans to generate more income and grow your business, especially during this difficult time.
-While it has really proven to be a challenge, it is important to secure all business necessities.
+If you are an entrepreneur or business owner, you are most likely trying to find ways.
+Exploring other creative plans to generate more income and grow your business, especially during this difficult time.
+While it has proven to be a challenge, it is essential to secure all business necessities.
 This is both for your entrepreneurial ventures and all your employees, respectively.
 And one that shouldn’t be amiss and taken lightly is insurance that benefits both employer and employee.
 That is Worker’s Compensation Insurance.
 So, for starters, what does workers’ compensation cover?

 While this is a system of collective liability, it isn’t a complete science and still has a bit of field to improve.
 It’s not only essential for both employers and employees to procure and insure themselves of Worker’s Compensation.
-But, also be able to identify its coverage as both a benefit and a possible trade-off for a lucrative or cost-factor opportunity.
+But also identify its coverage as a benefit and a possible trade-off for a lucrative or cost-factor opportunity.

 Workers’ Compensation Insurance Coverage

 What does worker’ comp cover?
-Previously called “Workmen’s Compensation”, the coverage of Worker’s Compensation Insurance varies from each state.
-It is also very helpful to know and understand the legislation, statutory rights, and regulations upon which they were based.
+Previously called “Workmen’s Compensation,” Worker’s Compensation Insurance coverage varies from State to State.
+Knowing and understanding the legislation, statutory rights, and regulations they were based on is also beneficial.

-Since each state has its own laws regarding Workers’ Compensation Insurance coverage, it’s important to know what those laws are.
+Since each State has its laws regarding Workers’ Compensation Insurance coverage, it’s essential to know what those laws are.
 Though most states require a business owner to carry workers’ compensation insurance for all W2 employees, there are a few states where this coverage is not required by law.
 However, the business owner can still be held liable for injuries or illnesses an employee sustains while on the job.

 Worker’s compensation will cover the cost incurred.
 This is to get an employee back on their feet after a work-related illness or injury.
 In the event of a permanent disability or even death, workers’ compensation coverage is there to not only help the employee.
 And their family.
 But, it is there to help the business owner as well.
-So, that they can keep their operations going while having the peace of mind that their valued employee is being taken care of.
+So they can keep their operations going while knowing that their valued employee is being cared for.

-So if you run a business in an industrial, mechanical, electrical, construction, roads & railways.
-And, another physically taxing and onerous field, you’d be much more secure to have your employees.
-Your whole company for that matter, be insured with Worker’s Compensation.
+So if you run a business in an industrial, mechanical, electrical, construction, roads & railways, in another physically taxing and demanding field, you’d be much more secure to have your employees.
+Your whole company, for that matter, be insured with Worker’s Compensation.

 What does Workers’ Comp cover?

-You’re not only providing your employees with fair compensable work insurance.
-But, possibly avoiding unnecessary expenses levied by statutory regulations of the states.
+You’re not only providing your employees with proper compensable work insurance.
+But possibly avoiding unnecessary expenses levied by statutory regulations of the states.

-In the same vein, if you happen to be an employee or working in the aforementioned industries, you’ll be doing yourself a lot of favor.
-And, escape future damages that might be proven irrevocable by simply being insured by Worker’s Compensation.
+Similarly, if you are an employee or working in the industries above, you’ll do yourself much favor.
+Escape future damages that might prove irrevocable by being insured by Worker’s Compensation.

-While these are all facts, it’s worth noting too that Worker’s Compensation Insurance doesn’t completely guarantee an employee.
-Especially one that has been terribly injured rendering him unfit to perform tasks required of him, to protect.
-And, keep his current position in the company.
+While these are all facts, it’s worth noting too that Worker’s Compensation Insurance doesn’t wholly guarantee an employee.
+Especially one injured, rendering him unfit to perform tasks required to protect.
+Keep his current position in the company.

 What else to note regarding Workers Comp Cover?

-And there were some common remedies made in the law (Differs from state jurisdiction) to safeguard employers by limiting their liabilities to their stakeholders.
-In which this case are the employees.
+And some common remedies were made in the law (Differs from state jurisdiction) to safeguard employers by limiting their liabilities to their stakeholders.
+In which this case, are the employees.
 Some of these remedies are contributory negligence.
-This states that injury incurred, physical or mental, as a result of malpractice, inadequacy, as well as out of the ordinary prudence required to get the job done successfully.
+This states that injury incurred, physical or mental, due to malpractice, inadequacy, and out-of-the-ordinary prudence is required to complete the job.

-The other remedy is the “Fellow Servants Doctrine” which renders the employer not liable for any damages that befall his employees.
-And, when the partial or main cause of injury was by that of a peer or co-worker.
+The other remedy is the “Fellow Servants Doctrine,” which renders the employer not liable for any damages that occur to his employees.
+And when the partial or leading cause of injury was by that of a peer or co-worker.
 The last of the so-called “unholy Trinity” of tort defenses is the assumption of risk.
 This permits the employer from having liability to an injured employee if the said worker sees it.
-And, understands the dangers associated with the task but still voluntarily accepts the job.
-These are only some of the laws that both parties must be aware of.
+And understands the dangers associated with the task but still voluntarily accepts the job.
+These are only some laws that both parties must be aware of.

-While these things might sound a bit troublesome, especially to the employees, they need not worry because an employer or company cannot just terminate.
-And, strip a worker of his job just because his work-related injury deemed him incapable of performing the said job.
+While these things might sound troublesome, especially to the employees, they need not worry because an employer or company cannot just terminate.
+And strip a worker of his job just because his work-related injury deemed him incapable of performing the said job.

 Workers Comp

-In fact, that is gross discrimination and a blatant violation of labor law.
-In this case, if eligible, one can be granted a Wage-Loss Replacement (WLRP) or “Lost Wage Differential” benefit.
-This is basically an employer & employee agreement of a sum total amount of money given to an employee to compensate for the damages incurred and loss of a job or source of livelihood as a result of physical or mental incapacity.
+That is gross discrimination and a blatant violation of labor law.
+If eligible, one can be granted a Wage-Loss Replacement (WLRP) or “Lost Wage Differential” benefit.
+This is an employer & employee agreement of a total amount of money given to an employee to compensate for the damages incurred and loss of a job or source of livelihood due to physical or mental incapacity.

 This is why it is a must for both parties to make themselves aware of the validities of claims, the severity of injuries, cost coverage, and deadlines of a Worker’s Compensation Insurance.